-In May 2016 The Israeli Antitrust Authority publicised an experimental "Bright Green Merger" review track, whereby a review may be completed within a timeframe much shorter than the formal 30-day period, based mainly on the information included in the filings themselves.
+In 2016 The Israeli Antitrust Authority publicised a "Bright Green Merger" review track, whereby a review may be completed within a timeframe much shorter than the formal 30-day period, based mainly on the information included in the filings themselves.

 For a merger to be reviewed under the "Bright Green Merger" track, the following conditions must apply:

 - The merger clearly does not raise reasonable concerns of competitive harm.

 - The parties use the full merger notification form and not the abbreviated one.

 - The parties include in their filing detailed additional information to help analyse the merger's competitive effects, preferably based on objective resources such as industry surveys.